mhbtz1/mhbtz1/README.md

 I am currently working as a founding engineer at <a href="https://14.ai"> 14.ai </a> in San Francisco, CA, and formerly have been:

 1. ML Engineer at <a href="https://www.structify.ai"> Structify </a> in Brooklyn, NYC working on backend and ML systems.
-2. MIT PLV as a research intern, and formerly worked as:
+2. MIT PLV as a research intern working on a project verifying RISC-V cores (Koika) and a project verifying properties of a tensor compiler (ATL) in Rocq.
 3. Software engineering Intern at Amazon Web Services in Cupertino, CA working on low-level systems / server firmware.

 All of my relevant links + websites are present on this GitHub profile.